kc127/fashion-house/README.md

 	 node server/server.js
 	 ```
 5. Navigate your browser to `localhost:3000/products/:product_id` (for the :product_id try 23175)

+### Git Workflow

+Our team utilized the Git workflow.
+The master branch contained our working code, and work on individual features were done on separate branch.

+We also used followed Agile workflow with Trello to keep track of our tickets.
+We held daily morning standups to track the progress made by each engineer and updated our tickets accordingly.

 ### Modules
 The _product detail page_ consists of four distinct modules: